-The Owner (North Atlantic) is soliciting proposals for a Dual Front-End Engineering Design (FEED) for a new LOHC based hydrogen storage facility.
-This facility will consist of two primary process plants: a \\hydrogenation plant\\ that chemically binds hydrogen to a liquid organic carrier, and a \\dehydrogenation plant\\ that releases hydrogen from the carrier.
+The Owner (North Atlantic) is soliciting proposals for Front-End Engineering Design (FEED) services for the Balance of Plant (BoP) and Outside Battery Limits (OSBL) systems supporting a new LOHC based hydrogen generation and storage facility.
+This facility will consist of three primary process plants: a \\hydrogen generation plant\\ that uses PEM electrolyzers to convert water into hydrogen, a \\hydrogenation plant\\ that chemically binds hydrogen to a liquid organic carrier, and a \\dehydrogenation plant\\ that releases hydrogen from the carrier.